bessman/pslab-fuse-bypass/README.md

 - A fixed 5 V power supply, such as the power supply of a Raspberry Pi.
 - Three _fresh_ alkaline cells connected in series.

-The supply voltage much exceed 4.5 V in order for the PSLab to be able to boot.
+The supply voltage must exceed 4.5 V in order for the PSLab to be able to boot.
 Three alkaline cells just barely achieve this voltage when they are fully charged; if they are used, or have been sitting in a drawer for some time, they may not be able to supply sufficient voltage.

 __Be careful not to overvolt the PSLab!
 Supplying a voltage above 5.5 V on the +5V pin may permanently damage the device!__